Evolutionary-Intelligence/EvolutionaryComputation-A-Modern-Perspective-ECAMP/Preface.md

-the living world, evolution executes a simple algorithm of diversification and natural selection, an algorithm that works at all levels of complexity from single protein molecules to whole ecosystems.](https://www.nobelprize.org/uploads/2018/10/arnold-lecture.pdf)" Some of **fundamental principles** (e.g., natural selection) of biological evolution originated from [Alfred Russel Wallace](https://tinyurl.com/yvwmuv9b) and [Charles Robert Darwin](https://tinyurl.com/5ywts76r).
+the living world, evolution executes a simple algorithm of diversification and natural selection, an algorithm that works at all levels of complexity from single protein molecules to whole ecosystems.](https://www.nobelprize.org/uploads/2018/10/arnold-lecture.pdf)" Some of **fundamental principles** (e.g., natural selection) in biological evolution originated from e.g., [Alfred Russel Wallace](https://tinyurl.com/yvwmuv9b) and [Charles Robert Darwin](https://tinyurl.com/5ywts76r).
 These principles, however, *can be* and *have been* employed to solve many (not all) **complex** computational (e.g., [evolutionary algorithms](https://tinyurl.com/y57b2r96)), design (e.g.,